mendix/cf-mendix-buildpack/README.md

 After configuring an admin password, proceed with [connecting a database](#connect-a-database).

 ## Infrastructure Configuration
-Mendix applications can use a variety of databases and external file stores to run.
+Mendix applications can use a variety of databases and external file stores.
 The buildpack can configure the Mendix Runtime to use these databases and file stores.

-**Note: support for file stores and databases in the buildpack is ultimately dependent on Mendix Runtime support.
+**:warning: Support for file stores and databases in the buildpack is ultimately dependent on Mendix Runtime support.
 The buildpack only plays a role in configuring them in the Mendix Runtime.**
 ### Connect a Database

 To deploy an app, you need to connect a PostgreSQL, MySQL or any other [Mendix Runtime supported database](https://docs.mendix.com/refguide/data-storage/) instance which allows at least 5 connections to the database.
 Find out which services are available in your Cloud Foundry foundation with the `marketplace` command.